DOGGIE DAYCARE OVERVIEW

 “Parents” of both types of daycare attendees have the same goals: to bring home a family member who is healthy, happy, and tired.
 Their concerns are similar, too: An injury that leads to a medical bill; an experience that instills fear or anxiety; and the emergence of unwanted behaviors (such as biting, aggression, bad manners).

-Daycare facilities range from fantastic to downright funky.
+Daycare facilities range from fantastic to downright funky to absolutely horrifying.
 Sometimes the attractiveness of the facility is proportional to the cost of care, with large or extravagantly equipped daycare costing a lot more than smaller, bare-bones sites.
 Exceptions to this rule are common in urban centers; however, in places where demand is high, even a crowded and shabby daycare may be able to charge premium fees for care.

 Not all dogs are appropriate daycare candidates.
 Just because they are a social species doesn’t mean all dogs get along with each other.
 Humans are a social species and we certainly don’t all get along!
 It’s important that you honestly evaluate your dog’s personality and behavior to determine if he has the potential to do well at daycare.
 If he plays well with others, is comfortable and confident in public, and doesn’t mind being separated from you, then daycare may be a fine choice.
 If any of those are questionable, proceed with care.